 Offer Your Highest and Best

 When a buyer is in a multiple offer situation, we always ask them, “if you miss out on this house because you didn’t offer $5,000 or $10,000 more, will you be ok with it next week, or will you be upset?
-Because the difference of $5000 may only mean $25 to $50 on your monthly mortgage payment.”
+The difference of $5000 may only mean $25 to $50 on your monthly mortgage payment.”

 If you really want the house, you’ll need to offer your highest and best.
 When there are multiple offers you can bet that someone else really wants the house, too.
 This won’t be the time when you get a bargain.
 You will need to offer current market value to win.
-This is the time when you have to know your mind, and decide, “how much do I want it?”
+Consequently, this is the time when you have to know your mind, and decide, “how much do I want it?”